 - TV Catchup app a good backup

 If you’re on your phone, you can watch the games using the iPlayer and ITV Hub apps.
-The BBC Sport app will also be an invaluable resource for highlights. if you have any issues, have the TV Catchup app downloaded.
+The BBC Sport app is also an invaluable resource for highlights. if you have any issues, have the TV Catchup app downloaded.
 It's only for live stuff, but can help out when official apps have problems.

 Archive games are also available via FIFA's YouTube channel where you can watch 'as live'.
-England fans might want to look away now.

 Watching the World Cup from anywhere